 You'll also need to think about insurance.
 Your mortgage lender will insist that you insure the building against structural damage, and you should also insure the contents.
 Many policies let you pay these insurance premiums monthly which eases the upfront burden a little.
-Incidentally, you don't have to buy your buildings insurance from your mortgage lender, there's a lot of choice in the market and our mortgage advisors or ESPC agent mortgage advisors can help you choose the right policy for you.
+Incidentally, you don't have to buy your buildings insurance from your mortgage lender, there's a lot of choice in the market and our mortgage advisors can help you choose the right policy for you.